combinational and sequential logic circuits

 Made using flip-flops

-Also, easier to design since there are no crazy feedbacks or clocks
+Also, easier to design since there are no crazy feedbacks

 More complicated to design